-One other feature that can be found in the Citizen watch (and in most of their watches) but not in this particular Seiko is a solar-powered battery.
+One other feature found in the Citizen watch (and in most of their watches) but not in this particular Seiko is a solar-powered battery.

-Citizen calls its solar power technology Eco-Drive and you will find it in almost all of their best selling watches.
-This solar powered technology means the titanium lithium battery inside lasts longer and doesn’t need to be replaced.
+Citizen calls its solar power technology Eco-Drive, and you will find it in almost all of its best-selling watches.
+This solar-powered technology means the titanium lithium battery inside lasts longer and doesn’t need to be replaced.
 In fact, even after 20 years of use, the battery should retain up to 80% of its recharging capabilities.

-In terms of actual technology, the difference between the Eco-Drive and Seiko Solar is fairly negligible.
-How do the two brands eco-friendly watches matchup in a head-to-head comparison, though?
+The difference between the Eco-Drive and Seiko Solar is fairly negligible in terms of actual technology.
+How do the two brands’ eco-friendly watches match up in a head-to-head comparison, though?

-Citizen’s Eco-Drive Promaster Navihawk Satellite GPS Watch (find the current Amazon price here) is chock full of special features.
-The Promaster series covers a range of watches that include dive watches and all-terrain watches.
+Citizen’s Eco-Drive Promaster Navihawk Satellite GPS Watch is chock full of unique features.
+The Promaster series covers a range of watches, including dive and all-terrain watches.
 This particular Navihawk Satellite GPS has features specifically designed for pilots.

-For comparison, there is the Seiko Solar SS Chronograph GPS Watch (see its current Amazon price here).
+For comparison, there is the Seiko Solar SS Chronograph GPS Watch.
 Seiko makes numerous Solar GPS watches, including a wide range of Astron watches (as you’ll recall, the Astron was the first quartz watch).
 This SS Chronograph is also in the Astron line.

-The GPS on both watches lets the watch automatically update the time based on the time zone you are in.
+The GPS on both watches lets the watch automatically update the time based on the time zone.
 They both also include a chronograph function and luminous hands.

-The Seiko watch has a few extra features that explain its higher price point, including atomic timekeeping and a tachymeter.
+The Seiko watch has a few extra features that justify a higher price point, including atomic timekeeping and a tachymeter.
 Despite being atomic and solar-powered, the movement is still automatic, whereas the Citizen is Japanese quartz.
 The display of the Citizen is busier than the Seiko, though they both include three extra dials and a date window in the face.
-Both watches have readings for all the world time zones.
+Both watches have readings for all world time zones.

 Women’s Seiko and Citizen Watches

-For Seiko, there is the SXDG58P1 Ladies Casual Watch: see what it is on Amazon now).
+For Seiko, there is the SXDG58P1 Ladies Casual Watch, and from Citizen, there is the Chandler FB2003-05A Eco-Drive.

-Seiko’s ladies analog watch is silver and white with gold and diamond accents.
+Seiko’s women’s analog watch is silver and white with gold and diamond accents.
 It uses a quartz battery that has a three-year life.
 It is water-resistant up to 330 feet and includes a date window.
-Other than that, this is a very simple, stainless steel watch.
+Other than that, this is a straightforward, stainless steel watch.
 The case is 28 mm in diameter and seven mm thick.

 The Citizen watch isn’t as flashy but still has a quiet elegance.
-The face is white, the band is a salmon hue, and the case is rose gold.
+The face is white, the band is a salmon hue, and the rose gold case.
 It’s a bigger watch, with a 39 mm by 12 mm case.
-It also has quartz movement, but it uses the Eco-Drive for a much longer and more reliable battery life.
+It also has a quartz movement, but it uses the Eco-Drive for much longer and more reliable battery life.
 The face includes a date window and two extra dials, including a chronograph.
 Other than that, like the Seiko watch, the Chandler is mostly understated.

 They are both fashion watches with a decidedly feminine style.
-Just based on performance and functionality, the Citizen watch offers more for a lower price, but neither watch is particularly expensive and the quartz movement means they’ll both be reliable.
+The Citizen watch offers more for a lower price based on performance and functionality, but neither watch is costly, and the quartz movement means they’ll both be reliable.

 Despite the similarity between the two brands in terms of country of origin and array of styles, it’s pretty clear that Citizen is enjoying greater sales and a wider reach.

 When searching for Seiko watches, you’ll often find that the major retailers aren’t carrying them and that you either have to buy directly from Seiko or through specialty watch dealers.
-Now, that isn’t unusual, especially for luxury watch brands like Rolex or TAG Heuer.
+That isn’t unusual, especially for luxury watch brands like Rolex or TAG Heuer.

-The problem is, Seiko isn’t a luxury watch brand and their clientele is more than likely to search Amazon or another major retailer than a specialty shop.
+The problem is, Seiko isn’t a luxury watch brand, and their clientele is more than likely to search an online retailer rather than a specialty shop.

 Citizen, by contrast, is making their presence felt throughout the watching retailing world.
 Part of that saturation is their focus on their Eco-Drive technology.
 In addition to being environmentally friendly and more reliable, solar technology solves one of the biggest annoyances with wristwatches: changing the batteries.

-The varying qualities of each brand’s watches are hard to quantify, but in terms of value for your dollar, Citizen generally has the lead.
-For anyone who is specifically in the market for a mechanical watch, Seiko definitely has a lot to offer.
-For everyone else, Citizen’s future-minded watch designs will probably be the more enticing draw.
+The varying qualities of each brand’s watches are hard to quantify, but Citizen generally has the lead in terms of value for your dollar.
+Seiko has a lot to offer for anyone precisely in the market for a mechanical watch.
+Citizen’s future-minded watch designs will probably be the more enticing draw for everyone else.